Diagnostic Tests to Confirm a Locked-In Syndrome Diagnosis

 Observing Patients with Locked-In Syndrome

 In most cases, people with locked-in syndrome cannot speak or make purposeful movements of any part of their body except their eyes and eyelids.
-Many patients retain the ability to blink and make vertical eye movements, but cannot chew, swallow, or sometimes breathe on their own.
+Many patients retain the ability to blink and make vertical eye movements, but cannot chew, swallow, or breathe on their own.
 They suffer from near-global paralysis.
 Their cognitive function and sleep-wake cycle remain intact.

 These people are aware of their environment and can comprehend what is happening around them.
 They can hear and see in most cases.
 While they can move their eyes in many cases, this may not be enough to signal to caregivers that they have full cognitive function.
 Diagnosis is often delayed because no one knows they regained awareness following an initial coma diagnosis.